rlawrenc/cosc_304/labs/lab4/assign/README.md

 # COSC 304 - Introduction to Database Systems<br>Lab 4: Building ER diagrams using an UML modeling tool

-This lab designs ER diagrams in UML notation using [astah](http://astah.net/editions). <strong>Note: Astah no longer has a free community version.
+This lab designs ER diagrams in UML notation.
+The AutoER auto-grading software is used to design and mark your UML diagrams.
+It is also valuable to learn how to use commercial UML design software such as [astah](http://astah.net/editions). <strong>Note: Astah no longer has a free community version.
 Request a student license or use the 30-day trial.</strong> <a href="https://diagrams.net/">diagrams.net</a> is an online drawing tool that can also be used but it does not have as good support for database modeling in UML.</p>

 ## Question #1 (10 marks)

+<h3>AutoER link: TODO</h3>

-Construct a database design in UML for an app store described below. **Data types are not needed.**
+Construct a database design in UML for a stock market tracking database. **Data types are not needed.**

-- A `Publisher` where each publisher is identified by an <tt>id</tt> and has a `name`.
-(1 mark)

-- A `Category` where each ingredient has an `id`, a `name`, and may have a parent category.
-(2 marks)

-- An `App` storing each app that is identified by a field called <tt>id</tt> and other attributes include `name` and `description`.
-An App is created by one Publisher.
-A Publisher may publish multiple Apps.
-An App has a Category.
-(3 marks)

-- A `AppVersion` stores each version of the app.
-An AppVersion is associated with exactly one App.
-Use a `version` field to identify between versions of the same App.
-Each AppVersion has a `releaseDate`, a `rating`, a `price`, and a `description` (2 marks)

-- A `AppVersionReview` stores ratings for each application version.
-Each instance applies to a single AppVersion, and different reviews are identified by `reviewer` attribute (which is name of reviewer).
-There is also a `reviewDate`, `rating`, and `review`.
-(2 marks)
+- The database tracks companies, where a `company` has a `name` and is identified by its `ticker symbol`.

+- Each company participates in a particular `industry`.
+An `industry` has an identifying `name` and also a `description`.

+- Stock market `analysts` cover stocks and produce `recommendations`. `Analysts` are distinguished from each other by the name of their `firm` and their `name`.
+Analysis also have a `accuracy rating` that measures the accuracy of their `recommendations`.

+- Each `recommendation` is from a particular `analyst` on a certain `company`.
+A `recommendation` includes a predicted `price` in the next 12 months and a `rating` for the stock (buy, hold, sell).

+- The database includes a `daily summary` for each company with a `closing price`, `volume`, `low price`, and `high price`.
+Daily summaries are identified by the company it is associated with and the `summary date`.

 ## Question #2 (10 marks)

+<h3>AutoER link: TODO</h3>

 Construct a database design in UML for a medical system described below. **Data types are not needed.**